Harry-young-0/GeTAP/README.md

 **Key**: y-axis: SNP-Trait assocations -log(p) x Direction of expression change.
 Colour = direction of trait change.
 Below x-axis, SNPs that decrease the gene of interests expression.
 Above x-axis, SNPs that increase the gene of interests expression

-### F1
+### F1: Overview of STAs in Traitgroups and their -log(p) values
 Individual STAs per Trait group, including p value, direction of expression change and direction of trait change (beta)
 <img src="https://github.com/Hy14913/expression-trait_pipeline/assets/66262215/4d9c9f2b-ab1e-4215-98c7-6efa935f0743" width="600" height="300">

-### F2
+### F2: Overview of STAs in Traitgroups and their -log(p) values (No Other or Other Gene Expression Change)
 Modified version of F1 without "Other" and "Other Gene Expression Change" for clarity (see E2 for explanation).

 <img src="https://github.com/Hy14913/expression-trait_pipeline/assets/66262215/d40e3047-25b3-41f1-850e-1f9617da0999" width="600" height="300">

-### F3
+### F3: Other Gene Expression Change only
 Expanding just the Other Gene Expression Change category to look at the individual traits (in this case genes) your gene of interest/your SNPs effect.

 <img src="https://github.com/Hy14913/expression-trait_pipeline/assets/66262215/a2675cb7-7d2f-4a4f-99ac-fa4a995fcbb6" width="450" height="800">

-### F4
+### F4: Each trait group indivdually
-Expanding all the Trait Groups to see individual traits within the categories.
-In this case displaying just one example.
+Expanding all the Trait Groups to visualise individual traits within the categories.
+In this case displaying just one example: Bodyfat/Size.
 NOTE: these can often be very big, if the plot is unreadable, hopefully you can find and fix it within the code but if not please email me and I'll be happy to modify it for you.
-INCOMPLETE NEEDS CHANGING

-I've made a custom chunk at the end of the pipeline, line: 3256, to help out
+Simply replace the final '}' on line 1724 with:

+  }else if(for_label>200){
+    ggsave(filename, height=700, width=230, unit="mm")
+  }
+}

+and alter "height=x" accordingly if the plots still don't fit.

 Example of the bodyfat/size subcategory shown here: